TINA SHARBY, PRESIDENT

 VALENTINA T. DINGLE, DIRECTOR MARKETING COMMUNICATIONS

-Val is a principal with Prime Buchholz, an independent investment consulting firm based in Portsmouth, NH.
-She is responsible for external engagement and communications and serves as Co-Chair of Prime Buchholz’s Mission-Aligned Investment Practice.
-She also chairs the firm's Diversity, Equity, and Inclusion Council.
+Val is a Principal with Prime Buchholz, an independent investment advisory firm based in Portsmouth, NH.
+She is responsible for external engagement and communications and serves as Chair of the firm's Diversity, Equity, and Inclusion Council.
+She also co-chairs Prime Buchholz’s Mission-Aligned Investment Practice.

 Previously, Val was Director of Marketing for AARP Financial, a subsidiary of the nation’s largest nonpartisan, nonprofit association, where she helped launch a family of lifestyle mutual funds.
 Prior to that, she served as Vice President of Marketing for Citizens Advisers, a socially responsible investment management firm, where she was active in product development efforts that incorporated environmental, social, and governance factors.